Loading...

 • hostnamectl set-hostname <name> : Sets the static hostname persistently.

-• /etc/hostname : File storing the persistent hostname on many Linux distributions.
+• /etc/hostname : Persistent hostname file on many Linux distributions.

-• /etc/hosts : Local name resolution mapping file, often used to bind the hostname to loopback for predictable local resolution.
+• /etc/hosts : Local name-to-address mapping file used for predictable local resolution.